Welcome to For Carbs' Sake

 The pinnacle for me was Sunday dinners that wouldn't have been possible without a pot of my mom's long-simmering meat sauce, filled with the likes of sweet sausage, braciole, and, of course, juicy meatballs.

-It wasn’t uncommon for my mom and me to “test” a meatball before serving as part of quality control, or dip a piece of crusty Italian bread (“fare la scarpetta”) into the mouthwatering sauce.
+It wasn't uncommon for my mom and me to "test" a meatball before serving as part of our quality control, or to dip a piece of crusty Italian bread ("fare la scarpetta") into the mouthwatering sauce.

 To this day, bread dipping is still the Best.
 Thing.
 Ever.